Bonevane/Orrery/README.md

 # Orrery
-A 2D Gravity Simulator in Java.
+A 2D universe sandbox in Java.

 ## Controls:
 - WASD or ARROW KEYS - Move the camera